tohojo/flent/doc/options.rst

 .. option:: --filter-regexp=REGEXP

-   Filter the plot legend by the supplied regular expression.
+   Filter the plot legend by the supplied regular expression (removing any text from the legend that matches the expression).
+Can be specified multiple times, in which case the filters will be applied in the order specified.
 Note that for combining several plot results, the regular expression is also applied before the grouping logic, meaning that a too wide filter can mess up the grouping.

 .. option:: --override-label=LABEL